Did you know the UK Government has a campaign to raise awareness of SPL?

 You can also get ShPP if you’re a worker and eligible for SMP or SPP.

 What if you’re a self-employed Dad – do you still qualify for Shared Parental Leave and Pay?

 Unfortunately no, but a self-employed mother can ‘create’ leave and pay for her employed partner to take from Maternity Allowance which she does not intend to use.
 Not great, but workable.

 Those Dads who work part time won’t receive less pay than full-time colleagues either.

 If you are eligible for Statutory Shared Parental Pay, you will receive the same rate of pay irrespective of the hours you work.
 But if you earn less than the lower earnings limit (£116 a week for 2018/2019) you won’t qualify for pay.

 Fathers / partners can also start their Shared Parental Leave whilst the mother is still on Maternity Leave.

 You can also be the child’s primary carer if mum decides to go back to work.

-You’ll be entitled to 2 weeks of Paternity Leave and Pay, as well as getting up to 50 weeks of Shared Parental Leave and up to 37 weeks of Shared Parental Pay, if you need to take it.
+You’ll be entitled to 2 weeks of Paternity Leave and Pay, as well as getting up to 50 weeks of Shared Parental Leave.
+You can also take up to 37 weeks of Shared Parental Pay, if you need to.

 The HM Government has some testimonial videos on YouTube, but they aren’t searchable in the slightest.
 We’ve included them below along with a link to their campaign website so you can have a further read.